kyverno/website/content/en/policies/other/block_updates_deletes.md

     policies.kyverno.io/description: >-
       Kubernetes RBAC allows for controls on kinds of resources or those with specific names.
-This policy restricts updates and deletes to any resource that contains the label `protected="true"` unless by a cluster-admin and thus functions as a more granular option to Kubernetes RBAC.
+This policy restricts updates and deletes to any Service resource that contains the label `protected="true"` unless by a cluster-admin and thus functions as a more granular option to Kubernetes RBAC.
 spec: